Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-Functions automatically return the value of the last expression in thier body
+Functions automatically return the value of the last expression in their body
 (or the unit value, `()`, if the body is empty or consists only of statements).
 No explicit `return` is necessary as in C ^[though explicit returns can still be
 used, see @sec:reference:control-flow].
 The return type of a function can be